linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 stayed ahead of the others most of the time until around day 40,  000,  it subsequently falls substantially behind the more conservative portfolios with $\gamma>1$ that have a lower share allocated to equities.
 In the simulation,  this happens to be a prolonged period of poor stock market performance,  and hence portfolios with more conservative allocation do better.
 Only after about 100,  000 days,  at the very end of the chart,  the growth-optimal portfolio gets ahead of the others again.

 Figure 5.1c shows that up to 1 million trading days ( 4,  000 years) the growth-optimal portfolio stays ahead of the others.
 Does this mean that we have found the point where it outperforms the others forever?
 Not clear.
 That it is ahead for so long is not a mathematical proof that we have found the point in time from which onwards it dominates forever.
-But even if it did,  what relevance does this have for a practical portfolio choice problem that it outperformed all the others,  finally,  after 400 years?
+But even if it did,  what relevance does this have for a practical [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] problem that it outperformed all the others,  finally,  after 400 years?
 And in other circumstances,  if the path of random shocks that generated the stock index returns is different,  it could take more longer,  say 1,  000 years?
 Or 10,  000?

 To get to an analysis that is more relevant for a typical real-world long-term investor,  let's see what happens with a fixed horizon.
 Consider an investor with a fixed horizon who cares about wealth after 10,  000 days (approx. 40 years),  which is roughly in the ballpark of the typical horizon of a young retirement investor or a pension fund.
-We can use these simulations to evaluate the distribution of wealth that results from different values of $\gamma$ in our portfolio choice rule.
+We can use these simulations to evaluate the distribution of wealth that results from different values of $\gamma$ in our [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] rule.
 We always start with 1$ of wealth and then simulate 1,   000 return series with length of 10,   000 and the evolution of wealth that results from applying a portfolio rule for a given $\gamma$.

 Figure 5.2a shows the result.
 We can see that the growth-optimal portfolio with $\gamma=1$ does not clearly dominate other portfolios.
 It has less downside risk than the portfolio with $\gamma=0.5$.
 The latter portfolio is so risky that it frequently leads to large losses that bring the wealth at the end of our evaluation period close to zero.
 However,  as Figure 5.2 b shows,  which zooms in on the right tail of the distribution that is cut off in Figure 5.2 a ,  the riskiness of the $\gamma=0.5$ portfolio also brings substantially higher chances than the growth-optimal portfolio of an extremely large wealth gain.
 And it delivers a higher return on average,  as shown in the table below: on average,  wealth grows by $4695 \%$ with $\gamma=0.5$ and only $1001 \%$ with the growth-optimal portfolio strategy.